WEC-Sim/WEC-Sim/docs_new/user/code_structure.rst

 .. figure:: /_static/images/new_figs/body_diagram.PNG
    :width: 750pt

+Class Initialization
+""""""""""""""""""""

 Within the ``wecSimInputFile.m``,
 users must initialize each iteration of the body class (``bodyClass``), and specify the location of the hydrodynamic data file (``*.h5``) and geometry file (``*.stl``) for each body.
-The body class is defined by including the following lines in the WEC-Sim input file, where # is the body number '<bem_data>.h5' is the name of the h5 file containing the BEM results::
+The body class is defined by including the following lines in the WEC-Sim input file, where # is the body number and '<bem_data>.h5' is the name of the h5 file containing the BEM results::

     body(<#>)=bodyClass('<bem_data>.h5')